prxq2/clbleepblop/README.md

 # CLBLEEPBLOP

 This is CLBLEEPBLOP, a (probably) complete, idiomatic telegram bot API for Common Lisp.
-It uses DEXADOR for the http requests, and jonathan for the JSON machinery.
+It uses [Dexador](https://github.com/fukamachi/dexador) for the http requests, and [jonathan](https://github.com/Rudolph-Miller/jonathan) for the JSON machinery.

 Up to small cosmetic edits, the API has been machine generated from [the online documentation for the Telegram Bot Api](https://core.telegram.org/bots/api), so this package really has *everything*.
-Passports, payments, etc.
+Passports, payments, etc. At least in principle.

 However, since it has been machine generated, and machines aren't so smart, there may be serious bugs.
 These are *totaly* the machines' fault.

+:warning: This software is a very early alpha stage.
+Seems to be usable but be aware that bugs are expected.

+At the moment, it will only run on SBCL.

 ## Usage